Element-Research/rnn/README.md

 This decorator makes it possible to pad sequences with different lengths in the same batch with zero vectors.

+Caveat: `MaskZero` not guarantee that the `output` and `gradInput` tensors of the internal modules of the decorated `module` will be zeroed as well when the `input` is zero as well.
+`MaskZero` only affects the immediate `gradInput` and `output` of the module that it encapsulates.
+However, for most modules, the gradient update for that time-step will be zero because backpropagating a gradient of zeros will typically yield zeros all the way to the input.
+In this respect, modules to avoid in encapsulating inside a `MaskZero` are `AbsractRecurrent` instances as the flow of gradients between different time-steps internally.
+Instead, call the [AbstractRecurrent.maskZero](#nn.AbstractRecurrent.maskZero) method to encapsulate the internal `recurrentModule`.

 <a name='rnn.TrimZero'></a>
 ## TrimZero ##